Hikari (Hikaru Utada song): Live performances and promotion

-"Simple & Clean"
+"Simple And Clean"

-To promote the international formats of Kingdom Hearts, Utada recorded an English version of "Hikari", named "Simple & Clean".
+For international releases of Kingdom Hearts, Utada recorded an English version of "Hikari", named "Simple And Clean".
 Both the original edit and remix version by PlanitB served as the international theme songs.
-It did not appear on Utada's English studio album Exodus (2004), but the original version was included on their 2009 English studio album This Is the One.
-The version was also included on the English release of Kingdom Hearts Original Soundtrack.
-It was released as an B-side 12-inch single with Utada's single "Colors" in 2003, and received positive reviews from most music critics.
-It has been performed on two of Utada's concerts, these being Utada United in 2006 and In The Flesh 2010.
+The original version was included on their 2009 English studio album This Is the One, as well as on the English release of Kingdom Hearts Original Soundtrack.
+It was released as a B-side 12-inch single with Utada's single "Colors" in 2003, which received positive reviews from music critics.
+It has been performed at two of Utada's concerts, Utada United in 2006 and In The Flesh 2010.